Reference & Guidance

 • Decision making for wildfires: A guide for applying a risk management process at the incident level" has been published as a General Technical Report (GTR-298-2013) by the Rocky Mountain Research Station and is available in Adobe PDF format only, from tree search or here.

-• Incident Strategic Alignment Process (ISAP) Story map
+• Incident Strategic Alignment Process Story Map (ISAP)

 WFDSS Related Documents